MitchC97/CP1406-Semester-1-Assignment-2/README.md

  * All thumbnails must be JPG, quality 80.

 ### Thumbnails
- * All thumbnails must be 150 pixels wide, and any height.
+ * All thumbnails must be 250 pixels wide, and height remaining at original percentage in relation to width, quality 80.

+### Sponsor Thumbnails
+ * All thumbnails must be 150 pixels, and height remaining at original percentage in relation to width, quality 80.

 ### Photos
  * All photos must not exceed 1000 pixels.